adampawelczyk/ctf-writeups/thm/evil-gpt/README.md

 ## Bypassing the AI's Sanitization

-After some experimentation, I found that malformed or unexpected inputs can *break* the AI's rewriting logic.
+After some experimentation, it was found that malformed or unexpected inputs can *break* the AI's rewriting logic.

 For example, if we prefix the command with a single quote `'` then the AI gets confused and fails to properly interpret or sanitize the input.